 Cost: $65 for Members; $75 general admission

-Individual tickets will be available on SIFF's website
+Individual tickets are now available on SIFF's website.

 Our opening film will be screened on Friday February 28th at 7pm